Probing the Quantum Nature of Gravity through Classical Diffusion: Introduction

 At the Chapel Hill conference in 1957, Richard Feynman raised the question whether gravity is quantum or not~\cite{dewitt2011role}; he favored the first option, yet leaving open the (bare, in his words) possibility that quantum mechanics might fail at some point.
 After more than 60 years of intense theoretical and experimental efforts, the question remains unanswered.

-Quantizing gravity can be understood in two ways.
-The first, more ambitious way, which is the explicit goal of vast research programs such as string theory \cite{Schellekens2013} and loop quantum gravity \cite{Rovelli2008}, is to assess whether the graviton, the quantum of gravitational waves, exists or not.
+Testing the quantum nature of gravity can be understood in two broad ways.
+The first, more ambitious way, which aligns with ambitious research programs such as string theory \cite{Schellekens2013} and loop quantum gravity \cite{Rovelli2008}, is to assess whether the graviton, the quantum of gravitational waves, exists.
 A direct test of the graviton \cite{Dyson2013,Rothman2006,Carney2024,Palessandro2024}, for example in scattering experiments, requires reaching the Planck scale, which is not accessible; this is the reason why recent attention is shifting towards indirect tests, possibly at low energies \cite{Parikh2020,Kanno2021,Tobar2024}, which however still necessitate formidable technological advances.

-The other, more phenomenological approach, which actually aligns with Feynman's 1957 discussion and is the subject of this work, concerns whether the gravitational field generated by a mass in spatial superposition is the superposition of the gravitational fields produced by the mass at the two locations, or something else.
+The other, more phenomenological approach, which actually aligns with Feynman's 1957 discussion and is the subject of this work, concerns in assessing whether the gravitational field generated by a mass in spatial superposition is the superposition of the gravitational fields produced by the mass at the two locations, or something else.
 In this regard, Feynman makes an analogy with electromagnetism: as the Coulomb field entering the Schr\"odinger equation already makes the electromagnetic field quantum, in the same way the Newtonian potential entering the Schr\"odinger equation makes the gravitational field quantum.
 A direct consequence of the Schr\"odinger equation with the Newtonian potential is that a mass superimposed at two different locations generates the superposition of the corresponding gravitational fields.

-There is an ongoing debate about the relation between these two ways of understanding the quantization of gravity~\cite{belenchia2018quantum,rydving2021gedanken,Carney2022,danielson2022gravitationally,Fragkos2022inf}, which goes beyond the scope of our work.
-While detecting the graviton remains the holy grail of quantum gravity, we subscribe Feynman's argument: assessing the validity of the superposition principle for the gravitational field, also in its Newtonian limit, would prove its quantum nature.
-Yet, this would not represent a direct test of the existence of the graviton.
+There is an ongoing debate about the relation between these two ways of assessing the quantization of gravity~\cite{belenchia2018quantum,rydving2021gedanken,Carney2022,danielson2022gravitationally,Fragkos2022inf}, which goes beyond the scope of our work.
+While detecting the graviton remains the holy grail, we subscribe Feynman's argument: assessing the validity of the superposition principle for the gravitational field, also in its Newtonian limit, would prove its quantum nature.